ben1post/xarray-simlab-ode/docs/workflow1_framework.rst

 The Xarray-simlab-ODE (``xso``) is a Python framework that allows users to construct and customize, in a modular fashion, models based on ordinary differential equations (ODEs).
 It is technically a wrapper around the modeling framework `xarray-simlab <https://xarray-simlab.readthedocs.io/en/latest/>`__, additionally providing a functional set of variables, processes and a solver backend for ODE-based models.

-It is a non-opinionated framework, i.e., it does not provide a fixed notion of how the model should be implemented, instead it attempts to remove the redundant boilerplate code, allowing a user to construct and work with ODE-based models.
+It is a non-opinionated framework, i.e., it does not provide a fixed notion of how the model should be structured, instead it attempts to remove the redundant boilerplate code, allowing a user to construct and work with ODE-based models.

-XSO was developed as the technical foundation of the `Phydra library <https://github.com/ben1post/phydra>`__, but is not limited to any particular domain and can be used to create ODE-based models of any type.
+XSO was developed as the technical foundation of the `Phydra library <https://github.com/ben1post/phydra>`__ for marine ecosystem modeling, but is not limited to any particular domain and can be used to create ODE-based models of any type.

 Building blocks
 ===============

+The XSO framework is built around these concepts:

+* Model data (setup and output)
+* Model objects
+* Components
+* Variable types

-The XSO framework provides several *variable types*, which directly correspond to the basic mathematical components of models based on ordinary differential equations (e.g., state variables, parameters, forcing, and partial equations).
+The XSO framework provides several *variable types*, which directly correspond to the basic terms of models based on ordinary differential equations, e.g., state variables, parameters, forcing, and mathematical terms (here called *fluxes*) building the system of equations.

 Every aspect of the model needs to be defined at the level of *variable types*.
 Model *components* can be flexibly constructed from the provided set of *variable types* and wrap a logical component of the model as users see fit.
+These components can then be modularly assembled to a *model object*, which defines the model structure.

+The *model object* is then used to create a *model setup* dataset, which contains all relevant information needed at runtime, such as the solver algorithm to be used, as well as time steps and model parameterization.
+With both the *model object* and the corresponding *model setup*, the model can be exectued.
+Output is returned as an Xarray dataset with all metadata, which can be easily stored and shared.

 State variables, forcing and parameters need to be initialized in one *component*, but can be referenced across the model (using the :code:`foreign=True` argument).
 The system of differential equations is constructed from the *fluxes* contained in the model *components* via the supplied labels at model setup.